 Hope is not only my favourite character in this novel, she is the one that readers can really connect with.
 The fact that she is not perfect is what really draws me to her.
 Hope has flaws and fears, just like any other person.
 This made her more relatable as a character, in my opinion, and more enjoyable to read.
 Perfect characters can be off-putting, so I was glad to see that Hope had her flaws.
 Hope is such a well-developed character, that by the end, the reader will feel like they know her personally.
 In the end, it was hard to reach the end of the story because it felt like saying goodbye to a friend!

 This book is incredibly well-written!
 Albeit, I was a little bit hesitant to read yet another time travel book this month.
-There seems to be quite a few YA time travel books releasing in a very short time frame this year!
+There seem to be quite a few YA time travel books releasing in a very short time frame this year!
 I was pleasantly surprised at how engaging and exciting this story of time travel is.
 Janet B. Taylor has this way of sucking the reader into the novel with her gorgeous descriptions.
 The pacing is perfect and the time travel aspect is one that even those who might not readily jump into the genre will appreciate.

 Into the Dim by Janet B. Taylor has a unique and gorgeous setting and will be an easy favourite for science fiction fans.
 The main character is flawed and relatable, making her instantly likeable.
-Also, Janet B. Taylor’s incredible writing adds so much to the novel, making it truly unforgettable.
+Also, Janet B. Taylor’s incredible writing adds so much to the fantasy novel, making it truly unforgettable.

 Q & A: Janet B. Taylor